Shoulder

 1. Gradual pain onset (often over months)

-2. Pain located at lateral proximal Humerus
+1. Pain typically localizes to lateral proximal Humerus

-3. Pain provoked by overhead activity
+3. Pain provoked by overhead activity (e.g. throwing)

 • Signs